 Over the past few years Medellín has experienced a homicide rate that is lower than is found in St. Louis, Baltimore, Detroit or New Orleans in the U.S. Medellín has dropped off of the list of the 50 most dangerous cities in the world a few years ago based on homicide rates.

 Also, in a survey of 12,548 Colombians, Medellín ranked higher than Cali in terms of citizens feeling safe in their barrio and city.

 In terms of feeling safe in their city in this survey (slide 40), Cali was ranked the third worst out of all the cities surveyed.
-Only 30 percent of respondents in Cartagena felt safe in their city.
+Only 30 percent of respondents in Cali felt safe in their city.
 This compares to 45 percent feeling safe in their city in Medellín.